uvarov-frontend/vanilla-calendar-pro/package/public/README.md

 });
 ```

-## React Component
+## Library components

-For detailed instructions on using VanillaCalendar in a React component with TypeScript, please visit the [website](https://vanilla-calendar.pro/docs/learn/additional-features/react-component) for comprehensive documentation and examples.
+For detailed instructions on how to use the calendar as a component for various libraries, please visit the [website](https://vanilla-calendar.pro/docs/learn) with detailed documentation and examples.

 ## API Reference

-For detailed information on the available parameters and settings, please refer to the [API reference](https://vanilla-calendar.pro/docs/reference/main/create-an-instance).
+For detailed information on the available parameters and settings, please refer to the [API reference](https://vanilla-calendar.pro/docs/reference).

 ## Sponsor